Granicus/infoblox/README.md

 Note that this function does not work on a resource that has not been created.
 In other words, if you want to get the next available IP for a given network segment, you have to create that segment beforehand.
 See the CRUD examples above.

+## Extensible Attributes

+Extensible attributes are supported in this client.
+It should be noted that in WAPI versions before 1.2,  the field is named "extensible_attributes", whereas in version 1.2 and later, it is named "extattrs".

 ## Infoblox Version Compatibility

 This gem is known to be compatible with Infoblox versions 1.0 through 2.0.
 While Infoblox claims that their API is backwards-compatible, one caveat remains with the Extensible Attributes (see elsewhere in this document).
 Some features are only available in newer versions (such as FixedAddress and AAAARecord).
 To set your version, use the `WAPI_VERSION` environment variable.
 For example:

     WAPI_VERSION=2.0 ruby my_script.rb

-## Extensible Attributes

-Extensible attributes are supported in this client.
-It should be noted that in WAPI versions before 1.2,  the field is named "extensible_attributes", whereas in version 1.2 and later, it is named "extattrs".
+## Ruby Version Compatibility

+This gem is tested against Ruby versions 1.8.7, 1.9.3, 2.1.6, JRuby-head, and JRuby in 1.9 mode.

 ## Development / testing